fcBIM/gruppe38/rules/Assignment 2/README.md

 ## Software requirements to run this tool

-In order to be able to run this tool we expect the following softwares to be required:
+In order to be able to run this tool we expect the following software to be required:
+1. Python 3.10-12

+With an intention of expanding the script to also require the following:
 1. LCAByg
 2. Microsoft package - Excel
 3. IfcOpenShell
-4. Python 3.10-12